emmayisun/emmayisun.github.io/_posts/2024-01-16-waller-brookings.md

 <a href="#" onclick="seekToTime(1744); return false;">(29:04)</a>

-**David Wessel:** Do you expect the ON RRP to basically go to zero, and then you'll know that there's no reason for it to have anything in it?
+**David Wessel:** Do you expect the ON RRP to basically go to zero, and then you'll know?

-**Christopher Waller:** In my view, it was basically a safety net originally designed to help put a floor under the Fed funds rate because of this weirdness the last two years between treasury bill rates and our RRP rate.
+**Christopher Waller:** There's no reason for it to have anything in it.
+In my view, it was basically a safety net originally designed to help put a floor under the Fed funds rate, because of this weirdness the last two years between treasury bill rates and our RRP rate.
 Everybody just parked money there instead.
 There's nothing fundamental about money being in that facility that it matters.
 So we really prefer to have anything in the banking system in reserves, as long as there aren't problems with leverage ratios or anything else for the banks.
 But we can then see how the draining of the reserves works, and we'll be careful about how we do all that.

 **David Wessel:** Do you expect to slow the pace of tapering in the next few months?